CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 An RDF dataset may be tested for conformance to the Loc-I requirements in many ways.
 The [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/) provides a standard, executable method.
 [SHACL playground](https://shacl.org/playground/) is a convenient tool for basic testing. [pySHACL](https://github.com/RDFLib/pySHACL) is a

-This [Shapes graph designed for for Loc-I](https://github.com/CSIRO-enviro-informatics/loci-ont/blob/shacl-feature-issue8/loci.shapes.ttl) can be used to test data for basic conformance to Loc-I requirements.
+The constraints on `geo:Feature` required for Loc-I compatibility are defined in a `NodeShape` for `loci:Feature` in the [Shapes graph designed for for Loc-I](https://github.com/CSIRO-enviro-informatics/loci-ont/blob/shacl-feature-issue8/loci.shapes.ttl).
+This can be used to test data for basic conformance to Loc-I requirements.

 ## Examples showing only core properties
 ```